Rivne (Kirovograd District: Ukraine), Kiev

-Czerkasski was born in 1921 and lived with her parents, one sister, and one brother in Rovna in Poland.
+Czerkasski was born in 1921 and lived with her parents, one sister, and one brother in Rivne (Kirovograd District: Ukraine).
 She attended high school and graduated in 1938.
 Her father owned several mills.

 In 1940 Czerkasski and her husband moved to Kiev where her husband taught in a military academy.
 Before the Germans attacked Kiev, the Russians evacuated all officers' wives.
 Czerkasski's husband had to serve at the front.

-The German army occupied Rovna in June 1941, and most of the Jewish population of Rovna, including Czerkasski's family, was executed.
+The German army occupied Rivne in June 1941, and most of the Jewish population of Rivne, including Czerkasski's family, was executed.
 Before their extermination they had to dig their own graves.
 In 1943 Czerkasski received a letter from a survivor, who described her family's disaster.

 After the war Czerkasski and her husband moved again to Kiev.
 She attended college and graduated in 1952.
 Anti-Semitism had not disappeared in the Ukraine and thus Czerkasski emigrated to Poland in 1957, where she worked as a teacher.
 In 1965, Czerkasski and her husband moved to the United States.